Born With A Mission

 It would be inspiring to know how Lorna was able to forgive her brother's attacker who, until now has not been identified.
 It is also very encouraging to observe how she fulfills with love her twofold mission of caring for her brother and the Sto.
 Niño.
 She also takes care of two children: a twelve-year-old boy and a three-year-old girl.
 They have become her family.

-You may come to meet Lorna, in her home in Las Piñas.
+You may come to meet Lorna, in her home in Las Piñas or in her office at Central Bank, Pasay City.
 She is a person you would love to know and count among your friends.